Quick Ranch Dressing

 Forget the bottled stuff.
-Homemade ranch dressing is one of the most refreshing ways to dress a salad.
+Homemade ranch dressing is one of the most refreshing ways to dress any salad recipe.
 A touch of cool, creamy buttermilk ranch, speckled with fresh herbs, drizzled over fresh greens?
 Heavenly.
 And making ranch dressing is literally a 2-minute affair.
 But first, we need to talk about mayonnaise.

 Under ordinary circumstances, I’m not mayo’s biggest cheerleader.
 I’ve made half a dozen potato salads, and none of them with mayo; I usually prefer lighter yogurt or vinegar-based dressings.

 Even so, there are still places for rich mayonnaise in the kitchen, and classic ranch dressing is one of them.